AbdellahBellakrim/abdellahbellakrim.tech/README.md

 # Abdellah Bellakrim's Portfolio

-Welcome to the GitHub repository of my portfolio website, [abdellahbellakrim.tech].
+Welcome to the GitHub repository of my portfolio website, [abdellahbellakrim.tech](https://abdellahbellakrim.tech).
 This portfolio showcases my work and provides a way for people to get in touch with me.

 ## Technologies Used